Submit

 your configuration file as follows.

-Supported Online Judgesnote
+Supported Online Judges

 If you wish to add support for another Online Judge you can